 State of Nevada government projects.

-Cher'e's "Promoting National Security" speaking engagements include topics concerning; Computer Security, Cyberwarfare, Border Controls, and current US Geopolitical movements.
-She defines her geographic areas as the Americas and Asia-Pacific Regions, with functional areas Criminal Syndicates, Mexican Cartels, and Terrorist Organizations.
+Cher'e's "Promoting National Security" speaking engagements include topics concerning; Computer Security, Infrastructure Security, Smart Grids, Renewable Energy, Net-Zero Construction Design and current US Geopolitical movements.
+She defines her geographic areas as the Americas and Asia-Pacific Regions.

 She is a prior Military Police Officer and United States Marine Corps Veteran with time served in the United States Army and Air Force Reserve units.
 While attending American Military University she became a member of Sigma Iota Rho National Honor Society for International Studies, Delta Epsilon Tau International Honor Society, Golden Key International Honors Society, and graduated with Honors from the School of Security and Global Studies.